 - Utilizing a CMMS

 Predictive maintenance involves anticipating when a machine is about to break down, and doing maintenance work just before that happens.
-This is done by monitoring key performance parameters and characteristics and detecting trends and changes that signify deterioration.
+This is done by monitoring key equipment performance parameters and characteristics and detecting trends and changes that signify deterioration.

 - Noise